sgioldasis/kafkamysql/README.md

 make docker-test
 ```

-The above command will first use Docker Compose to start a dockerized version of the application and a local infrastructure (Zookeeper, Kafka, MySQL), then run the tests and finally stop all the containers.
-You should see the test output and also a coverage summary.
+The above command will first use Docker Compose to start a dockerized version of the application and infrastructure (Zookeeper, Kafka, MySQL), then run the tests inside the application container and finally stop all the containers.
+You should see in your terminal all output from all the containers including the test output and a coverage summary.

 ### Cleaning test files